chrisjs/scale-ui/README.md

  * Navigate to the `controller` directory
  * If this is the first time running the controller, type `npm install`
  * Run `npm start`
+ * Open *another* terminal and navigate to the same directory
- * Launch a web browser and navigate to http://localhost:3000/
+ * Run `npm run rstart`.
+A web browser window will open, and start rendering data

 Future considerations for the controller: